akgarg0472/Java_Swing_Notepad/README.md

 Any updation in code is heartly welcomed.

-So all the very best to everyone and thank you for reading this♥
+So all the very best to everyone and thank you for reading this ♥.